Brown Sugar Glazed Carrots

 -

-Taste and add a pinch more salt if the sweetness needs balance.
+Taste and adjust with a pinch more salt or pepper if needed, then serve the carrots warm with extra glaze.

 Substitutions